martinsik/rxjs-extra/README.md

    ```
    See demo: [`demo/cache.js`](https://github.com/martinsik/rxjs-plus/blob/master/demo/cache.js)

-- `TolerateExpired` - The operators emits one or two items depending on whether the currently cached item is expired:
+- `TolerateExpired` - The operators emits one or two items depending on whether the currently cached item has expired:

    - When the cached item is still fresh it works just like in the `Default` mode.
 The cache item is emitted and the operators completes immediately.

    - When the cached item is already expired it emits it anyway immediately but at also subscribes to the source Observable that is supposed to emit another fresh item that is stored by the operator instead of the expired one.
 This means that in this case the operator emits two items, the old one and then the new one.
-The complete notification is sent right after the new fresh item is emitted.
+The complete notification is sent after the new item is emitted.

    See demo: [`demo/cache_tolerate_expired.js`](https://github.com/martinsik/rxjs-plus/blob/master/demo/cache_tolerate_expired.js)